-A week ago, I attended the inaugural Poetry Camp (for adults) at Western Washington University in Bellingham, Washington.
+A week ago, I attended the inaugural Poetry Camp at Western Washington University in Bellingham, Washington.

 This one-day conference changed me.